Call local rate

 How long do Home Rights Notices last?

-These rights stem from marriage and end through divorce, the death of the other spouse, a court order, or a voluntary agreement.
+Home Rights Notices usually end when the divorce Final Order is granted, but can also end with the death of the spouse, a court order, or a voluntary agreement.

 It’s important to inform HM Land Registry of the divorce for the notice to be removed.